people served at our Urgent Care Clinic

-As Pathways to Housing DC has evolved over the past decade, so too has the national landscape of healthcare services.
+As Pathways to Housing DC has evolved over the past fifteen years, so too has the national landscape of healthcare services.
 Individuals served by the public mental health system are dying, on average, 25 years earlier than the general population.
 This is largely due to chronic health conditions such as diabetes, hypertension, cancers, and other obesity- and smoking-related diseases.
 These illnesses are worsened by years of malnutrition, living out in the harsh elements, and limited access to preventive health care.
 Pathways to Housing DC originated as a mental health and substance abuse provider.
 We have grown our partnerships with primary care providers and other local nonprofits over the past few years, recognizing that physical health and mental health are inextricably linked.
 We are committed to growing life expectancy and improving the health of the individuals we serve.

 Ultimately, our goal is to ensure that the people we serve are empowered and able to live longer, healthier and more hopeful lives.

 How Pathways Helped Restore David's Eyesight and Hope

 David was homeless in and around Bethesda for almost 30 years, living in the woods for most of that time.
 Constantly on the move, David survived by panhandling, dumpster diving, and selling scrap metal.
 David’s untreated cataracts finally caught up with him and he completely lost his eyesight.
 David felt his way, mostly by memory, to the panhandling and dumpster-diving spots that he knew before going blind.
 A homeless outreach worker connected David to a Pathways case worker, who took him to a doctor who offered to operate to restore David’s sight, for free!
 David was able to see again for the first time in years.
 In October, David moved into his own apartment.
 Having his sight back and a home of his own has made all the difference in David’s life.